 Home

-Diana and Maggie discover ways to compromise and share once they each want the same costume
+Diana and Maggie discover ways to compromise and share after they both want the same gown

 Warning: Undefined variable $post_id in /home/webpages/lima-city/booktips/wordpress_de-2022-03-17-33f52d/wp-content/themes/fast-press/single.php on line 26

-Diana and Maggie learn to compromise and share after they each need the same costume
+Diana and Maggie learn how to compromise and share after they each want the identical gown

-Diana & Maggie want the same costume.
-Roma sews the identical dress for Maggie with a stitching machine toy.
-At the finish they each...
+Diana & Maggie need the same dress.
+Roma sews the identical costume for Maggie with a stitching machine toy.
+On the finish they each...

 Quelle: [source_domain]